datacamp/design-system/packages/docs/catalog-doc-site/catalog/pages/content/course-naming-guidelines.md

 We do not include “Part 1” or “Part 2” in course titles as this will cause continuity issues.

 ## Technologies, coding languages and packages
-We generally only add the technology when the package could be used for more than one language (ie. “Interactive Data Visualization with plotly in R / Python”).
+We generally only add the technology when the package could be used for more than one language (ie. “Interactive Data Visualization with Plotly in R / Python”).
 * Track and course names should reflect the following construction: “with” a package, “in” a technology.
 	* Ex: With pandas in Python
 	* Ex: With ggplot2 in R